patriciaacw/CIS-4120-Tonify/README.md

 npm run dev
 ```

-3. Open your browser and navigate to the URL shown in the terminal (typically `http://localhost:5173` or `http://localhost:3000`)
+3. Open your browser and navigate to the URL shown in the terminal

-## Technical Requirements Demonstrated

-This implementation prototype demonstrates the following technical requirements for A5:

-1. **"Hello World" App**: Basic React/Vite application running on web browser
-2. **"Hello Styles"**: Implementation of design system with Tailwind CSS and shadcn/ui components
-3. **Firebase Realtime Database**: Cross-device message synchronization and data persistence
-4. **AI Tone Detection**: Integration with OpenAI API for analyzing message tone
-5. **UI Framework**: React with TypeScript for type-safe component development

 ## Project Structure
 ```